 Our emotions are what make us human and if we meet these feelings with an inquisitiveness, compassion and understanding, that is what will allow us to grow.
 So, thank you for reading and for reaching out.
 I’ll keep writing openly and honestly.
 We are all human and we not alone, ever.

 Happy New Year everyone.
 Onward we march into our unknown adventures.
 I, for one, am pretty darn excited to see what is around the corner.

 The photo at top is a sketch for a duo of whale paintings that I'm working on.

-Join my mailing list and be in the KNow!
+Join my community and be part of the Artventure!